 Integrated Pest Control: Combining DIY Tactics with Expert Treatments

 The most successful approach to get rid of spiders in house often involves integrated pest management (IPM).
 This means combining preventative measures, DIY spider removal, and professional pest control services when needed.
-You don’t have to choose just one method.

-An IPM strategy might look like this:
+An integrated strategy looks like this:

 Our Seasonal Protection Plan is designed around this idea.
 We provide regular exterior treatments targeting pests active each season, which helps prevent spiders from entering your home.
 This consistent approach, combined with your own efforts to keep your home tidy, offers the best long-term spider control.
 Remember, with our service, if spiders return between scheduled visits, we offer free unlimited callbacks.
 That’s part of The Better Promise.